csdvrx/bash-timestamping-sqlite/README.md

 inputrc.txt is included only as a suggestion for nice key mapping defaults, such as navigating on the prompt using control-arrows like on Windows.

-If you don't like my defaults, I suggest using at least the following in your .inputrc:
+If you don't like my inutrc defaults either, I suggest using at least the following in your .inputrc:

 ```{text}
 # Send & Receive 8 bit chars